PHP Login Form with Remember-Me using Cookie and Session

 }

-After the form is submitted and if login is successful, we check if "Remember Me" checkbox is checked by the user in line 21.
-If checked then create two cookies - one for email id and the other for "Remember Me" checkbox itself.
+After the form is submitted and if login is successful, we check if the "Remember Me" checkbox is checked by the user in line 21.
+If checked then create two cookies - one for the email id and the other for the "Remember Me" checkbox itself.
 PHP setcookie() function is used to store email id value in a cookie named "remember_email" and this cookie will expire after 365 days, converted to seconds.
-Similarly, "remember" cookie is set.
+Similarly, the cookie named "remember" is set.
 If the user unchecks the checkbox, we need to remove the cookies.
 In lines 27 and 28, we are removing these two cookies by setting a past expiration date.
 Note the minus ("-") sign.

-Now, in the login form, we will display email id in the email field and check the checkbox if the corresponding cookies exist.
-See the code below in the login form:
+Now, in the login form, we will display the email id in the email field and check the checkbox if the corresponding cookies exist.
+See the below code in the login form:

 <form class="form-1" action="login.php" method ="post">